docker/docs/content/manuals/scout/policy/configure.md

 ## Edit a policy

-Editing a policy allows you to modify its configuration without creating a new one from scratch.
+Editing a policy lets you to modify its configuration without creating a new one from scratch.
 This can be useful when policy parameters need adjustments due to evolving requirements or changes in your organization's compliance goals.